PAST

 September 8 - October 27, 2019

 Mugshot Portraits: Women of the Montgomery Bus Boycott was a solo exhibition of works by Lava Thomas.
-The series takes a contemporary look back at a powerful, yet under acknowledged legacy of Black women’s activism through a series of portraits drawn from the mugshots of women who were indicted under Alabama's anti-boycott law.
+The series takes a contemporary look back at a powerful, yet under acknowledged legacy of Black women’s activism through a series of portraits drawn from the mugshots of women who were indicted under Alabama's anti-boycott laws.
 Mugshot Portraits transforms visual codes of implied criminality into representations of Black women’s resistance, emphasizing the initiative, leadership, and sustained labor of women to the boycott’s success.

 Pink Portrait (Self), 2018.
 Detail.